ckb-next/ckb-next/README.md

 * Arch: `sudo pacman -S base-devel qt5-base zlib`
 * Other distros: Look for `qt5` or `libqt5*-devel`

-Note: If you build your own kernels, ckb requires the uinput flag to be enabled.
+Note: If you build your own kernels, ckb-next requires the uinput flag to be enabled.
 It is located in `Device Drivers -> Input Device Support -> Miscellaneous devices -> User level driver support`.
 If you don't know what this means, you can ignore this.

 #### Installing:

-You can download ckb using the "Download zip" option on the right.
+You can download ckb-next using the "Download zip" option on the right.
 Extract it and open the ckb-master directory.
 The easiest way to install ckb is to double-click the `quickinstall` script and run it in a Terminal.
 It will attempt to build ckb and then ask if you'd like to install/run the application.
 If the build doesn't succeed, or if you'd like to compile ckb manually, see [`BUILD.md`](https://github.com/ccMSC/ckb/blob/master/BUILD.md) for instructions.

 #### Upgrading: